 For some teens, the social media addiction has already begun to affect other parts of their lives.
 Teens who are depressed, anxious, or exhibit other behavioral symptoms along with social media addiction may be candidates for more extreme measures.

 Shepherd’s Hill Academy offers a unique solution to combating social media addiction.
-A Christ-based therapeutic boarding school, Shepherd’s Hill Academy boasts a proven wilderness component to offer healing to teens with social media addictions.
+A Christ-based therapeutic boarding school, Shepherd’s Hill Academy boasts a proven nature-based therapy to offer healing to teens with social media addictions.
 The 12 month program at SHA is a wakeup call to teens who are living solely in a virtual world.
 The program includes a rustic living environment, free of modern conveniences, peer pressure, and most importantly, mobile devices.

 Teens participating in the program at Shepherd’s Hill Academy will focus on developing healthy habits and behavior in order to live a productive and successful life.
 Through individual counseling, group therapy, equine therapy, and a fully accredited educational environment, teens are given some of the best resources available.
 A strict 5 to 1 student to staff ratio ensures your child is safe, mentored, and meeting their personal goals.